 A few factors can trigger depression, including having a family history of depression or overcoming a stressful or traumatic event like the passing of a loved one.
 Hormones, which influence our moods and emotions by acting on our brain

 Depression during pregnancy is often hard to detect because many of its symptoms – things like anxiety, mood swings, or dips in energy level and appetite – are often brushed off as typical pregnancy woes.
 A certain amount of worry about the health of the baby and your own condition is quite normal during pregnancy.

 If your depression continues for more than 2 weeks during pregnancy, seek help.
 It may increase the risk of premature birth.

 But if you’re experiencing a persistent feeling of sadness, anxiety, or hopelessness, especially for more than a week or two, it’s time to seek help.
 Prenatal depression that is overlooked can lead to poor nutrition or even suicidal behavior in the mother, and may increase the risk of premature birth, low weight, and developmental problems in the baby.2

-See your doctor if your moodiness, sadness, listlessness, and low appetite continue beyond a week of the baby’s birth.
+See your doctor if your moodiness, sadness, listlessness,

 Most women experience symptoms such as moodiness, sadness, and loss of energy or appetite immediately after giving birth.
 These “baby blues” usually pass in about a week and don’t require medical attention.
 However, postpartum depression can last longer, be more severe, and inhibit you from functioning normally in your day-to-day life.
 It is important to get treatment for postpartum depression and to understand the factors that may be causing it, including: